Resources for Students

 In addition to the Food Pantry, we offer access to food through:

 - Farmers market—select fresh produce & dry goods for free at our monthly Farmer’s Market.
-Summer/Fall dates:
+Spring and Summer 2019 dates:

 - “Free money for Food” -CalFresh enrollment opportunities on campus— get individualized help with enrolling in CalFresh benefits by trained MCC staff members.